Diplomatic immunity and the Mental Health Act

 The test for applying such measures is that of reasonableness.
 A clinician would have to have identified an immediate and continuing risk to the safety of a person and then act in such a way to mitigate that risk in the most reasonable and proportionate manner available.
 The limitations of the common law justification are clear, it is envisaged as a short term, emergency measure.

-For further guidance on the interaction between diplomatic immunity and the Mental Health Act, contact our healthcare solicitors.
+For further guidance on the interaction between diplomatic immunity and the Mental Health Act, contact our mental health solicitors.